theapache64/theapache64.github.io/src/content/blog/why-fullMode-hates-gson.md

 ## 🙏 Disclaimer

 Am starting to write this blog with a curious mind to understand why Gson started crashing after `fullMode` is enabled in a working `release` build.
-I can guess it could be because of Gson's reflection usage and somehow `fullMode` removed something, but let's understand what's the exact reason.
+I can guess it could be because of Gson's reflection usage and somehow `fullMode` modified or removed something, but let's understand what's the exact change.
 This analysis is not about <i>"adding an extra rule should fix it"</i>.
 Its more about "</i>how an app which is running fine with `fullMode = false` breaks when `fullMode` set to `true`</i>

 ## 📗 Context
 A little bit of context if you're hearing `fullMode` or `r8` for the first time.